Grand Rapids Alliance

 Grand Rapids Alliance were an American soccer team, founded in 2002.
 The team was a member of the National Premier Soccer League (NPSL), the fourth tier of the American Soccer Pyramid, until 2006, when the team left the league and the franchise was terminated.

-The club was part of the larger Alliance FC organization, which runs over 40 soccer programs for boys, girls and adults across Western Michigan.
+The club was part of the larger Alliance FC organization, which ran between 45 and 70 regionally and nationally competitive soccer teams for boys, girls and adults..

 The Alliance played their home matches at the EGR Memorial Stadium in the city of East Grand Rapids, Michigan.
 The team's colors were orange and white.